Bridgeport Municipal Airport

 Bridgeport Municipal Airport (ICAO: KXBP, FAA LID: XBP) is a public airport near Bridgeport, in Wise County, Texas.
 It is owned by the City of Bridgeport and is located 4 nmi southwest of the central business district.

 Most U.S. airports use the same three-letter location identifier for the FAA and IATA, but Bridgeport Municipal Airport is XBP (formerly 1F9) to the FAA and has no IATA code.

 Facilities and aircraft

-Bridgeport Municipal Airport covers 206 acre and has one asphalt runway, 18/36, 4,004 x 60 ft (1,220 x 18 m).
+Bridgeport Municipal Airport covers 206 acre and has one asphalt runway, 18/36, 5,005 x 75 ft (1,526 x 23 m).

-In the year ending June 23, 2005, the airport had 12,300 aircraft operations, all general aviation.
-49 aircraft are based at the airport: 70% single engine, 14% multi-engine, 12% ultralight and 4% helicopters.
+In the year ending September 20, 2022, the airport had 22,400 aircraft operations, all general aviation.
+30 aircraft were then based at the airport: 24 single engine, and 6 multi-engine.